DanielSanRocha/xatu-observer/README.md

 ![xatu](assets/xatu.jpg?raw=true)
 ![screenshot](assets/screenshot.png?raw=true)

 Application for monitoring apis, docker images and services.
-Also check [xatu-observer-web](https://github.com/DanielSanRocha/xatu-observer-web) for a web frontend to this service.

 ## Introduction

-xatuobserver + [xatuobserver-web](github.com/DanielSanRocha/xatu-observer-web)) is a simple stack for monitoring docker containers, services and APIs.
+xatuobserver is a simple stack for monitoring docker containers, services and APIs.
 It has built-in logging collection (powered by ElasticSearch) with a search command for quicker debugging.
 It has Telegram integration, after creating a new bot you can configure to be notified of any down resource via Telegram!